Young woman reading a book

 • Application fee that typically will not exceed $300

-If the school you’re applying to requires you to submit two separate applications for its MBA/MPH program, you will need to submit a polished MPH application alongside your full-time MBA application.
-Below are the general requirements you will need to meet to apply to an MPH program.
+If the school you’re applying to requires you to submit two separate applications for its dual degree program, you will need to submit a polished MPH application alongside your full-time MBA application.
+Below are the general requirements to apply to an MPH program.

 Online SOPHAS Application